 I was also surprised to learn that nothing had reached here by cable concerning the fact that all Paris had the report of the armistice being signed.
 At the American Luncheon Club meeting in Paris on that day the toastmaster arose, and, with Admiral Benson seated on one side of him and American Consul General [Thackara] on the other announced on what he said was the authority of the American Embassy that the armistice had been signed.
 All the celebration on that day was by no means on this side of the Atlantic.

 Nothing much has yet been said as to the source of Admiral Wilson’s information.
 This is not for me to discuss.
 Nothing has been said as to the reason for the report current on that day throughout France.
 No explanation has yet been offered of how the report reached the American Embassy in Paris as official.
 Neither has any explanation been offered yet as to what became of the first German armistice delegation, headed by von Hintze, which was reported to have reached the French lines on Nov.
-6 and which then disappeared from the news, being supplanted by the Erzberger plenipotentiaries.”3
+6 and which then disappeared from the news, being supplanted by the Erzberger plenipotentiaries.”
+3

-Unsuccessful approaches to Admiral Wilson
+Unsuccessful approaches to Admiral Wilson for a meeting

 Information Howard Subsequently Obtained